This post may contain affiliate links. Please see my disclosure policy for details.

 These beautiful creatures seemed to just be used for profit.
-They were chained up, rode by four people at a time, three times in a day, tamed with bull hooks and generally looked distressed.
+They were chained up, rode by four people at a time, three times a day, tamed with bullhooks, and generally looked distressed.

-Here are the reasons why you should never do an elephant safari in Chitwan National Park.
+Here are the reasons why you should never take an elephant safari in Chitwan National Park.

 1. From a baby, their spirit is taken to be trained to work with people

-Elephants are social creatures and the family ties, especially between a mother and her baby, is tight knit.
+Elephants are social creatures and the family ties, especially between a mother and her baby, are tight-knit.

 The breeding centre assured me that it’s to stop them running away and limit the risk of being poached, but, it’s still disturbing to see them this way.

 The government is aware that chains are not the best solution and some places are trialling electric fences.